isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/2b-register-an-individual.md

 Register an Individual
 ---

-To register a lawyer under Section 36B, 36C, 36D, 36E or 36F of the Legal Profession Act or a regulated non-practitioner under Section 36G of the Legal Profession Act, please follow the steps below.
+<p style="text-align: justify">To register a lawyer under Section 36B, 36C, 36D, 36E or 36F of the Legal Profession Act or a regulated non-practitioner under Section 36G of the Legal Profession Act, please follow the steps below. </p>

-**You may also wish to refer to the [User Guide](https://www.mlaw.gov.sg/eservices/lsra/lsra-home/){:target="_blank"} for step-by-step instructions on how to submit an application via LSRA e-Services.**
+<p style="text-align: justify">You may also wish to refer to the [User Guide](https://www.mlaw.gov.sg/eservices/lsra/lsra-home/){:target="_blank"} for step-by-step instructions on how to submit an application via LSRA e-Services.</p>

-**For more information, please refer to our [FAQs](https://va.ecitizen.gov.sg/cfp/customerpages/mlaw/explorefaq.aspx){:target="_blank"}.**
+<p style="text-align: justify">For more information, please refer to our <a href="https://va.ecitizen.gov.sg/cfp/customerpages/mlaw/explorefaq.aspx">FAQs</a>{:target="_blank"}.</p>

 <table>
   <tr>